Like a Good Nearest Neighbor: Practical Content Moderation and Text Classification: Discussion

 \section{Discussion}

-Modern research has achieved impressive results on a variety of text classification tasks and with limited training data.
-SetFit is one such example and can be used practically, but based on our results, the task of text classification for content moderation presents a challenge even for state-of-the-art approaches.
-It is imperative that we develop reliable methods that can be feasibly and quickly applied.
-These methods should be as inexpensive as possible such that we can re-tune them for novel forms of hate speech, toxicity, and fake news.
+Flagging potentially dangerous text presents a challenge even for state-of-the-art approaches.
+The content moderation datasets we consider proved more difficult than our general text classification datasets for all models, despite typically having fewer labels.
+It is imperative that we develop reliable and practical text classifiers for content moderation, such that we can inexpensively re-tune them for novel forms of hate speech, toxicity, and fake news.

-Our results suggest that \LaGoNNexp or SetFit, relatively expensive techniques, can detect harmful content when dealing with imbalanced label distributions, as is common with realistic datasets.
-This finding is intuitive from the perspective that less common instances are more difficult to learn and require more effort.
-The exception to this would be our examination of Insincere Questions, where \LaGoNNcheap excelled.
-This highlights the fact that we can inexpensively extract pretrained knowledge if PLMs are chosen with care.
+Our results suggest that \LaGoNNexp, a relatively expensive technique, can detect harmful content when dealing with imbalanced label distributions, as is common with realistic datasets.
+This is intuitive from the perspective that less common instances are more difficult to learn and require more effort.
+An exception would be our examination of Insincere Questions, where \LaGoNNcheap excelled in the extreme and balanced settings.
+This demonstrates that if we choose our PLM with care for related downstream tasks, \LaGoNN can inexpensively extract pretrained knowledge and improve performance without the need for costly fine-tuning.
+Indeed, considering the performance of SetFit suggests that, in this case, fine-tuning hurts performance and we actually overfit.
+However, even here, our proposed modifications with \LaGoNN increase model robustness and lessen the effects of overfitting.